-- spends more than 10 percent of allocated funds for the project or major contract; - or first issues a vendor solicitation for the project or contract (Texas Government Code, Section 2054.304(b)).
+A state agency is required to file a Project Plan with QAT (and DIR) before the agency spends more than 10 percent of allocated funds for the project or major contract (Texas Government Code, Section 2054.304(b)).

 A project plan provides general planning information, monitoring and control methods, quality, communication, configuration, performance, and risk management.
-A project plan documents overall governance, and provides a planning blueprint for both project management and technology-related activities and deliverables.
-The project plan should be updated throughout the life time of the project.
+A project plan documents overall governance and provides a planning blueprint for both project management and technology-related activities and deliverables.
+The project plan should be updated throughout the lifetime of the project.

-A state agency is prohibited from issuing a vendor solicitation for the project and posting the solicitation in the state business daily unless the Project Plan has been submitted to the QAT (Texas Government Code, Section 2054.304(c)).
 The project plan should demonstrate how the agency considered incorporating into the project the applicable best practices recommended in QAT's annual report (Texas Government Code, Section 2054.304(d)).
 Finally, a state agency contract for a major information resources project is required to comply with the requirements in CPA's contract management guide (Texas Government Code, Section 2054.304(e)).